faresbs/san/README.md

 ### Prerequisites

-Ofcourse, you need to have python, here we are using python 3.6.
+Of course, you need to have python, here we are using python 3.6.
 So you need to install python3.

 ```
 sudo apt-get update